 Gifted adult self-care strategies.
-While life as a gifted individual is full of intensity, complexity, and drive—it can also include anxiety, doubt, loneliness, disillusionment, and disorientation.
+While life as a gifted individual is often full of intensity, complexity, and drive—it can also include anxiety, doubt, loneliness, disillusionment, and disorientation.
 Self-care is a necessity.

 To help gifted individuals with their unique challenges, I put together the following list of self-care resources geared-toward-the-gifted.

 I designed some of the resources myself, while others are adapted (original sources are cited).
 I hope you find the resources helpful.

 I encourage you to contact me if you are interested in exploring your giftedness in a more intentional manner.
 I specialize in assisting gifted and highly sensitive people cultivate whole lives in my in-person (Hamilton, Ontario, Canada) and online counselling, coaching, & psychotherapy practice.

 Living with sensitivity and intensity—day in, and, day out—can take its toll.
 It is important to find times and places in which you can unwind and relax.